 Is Morning Star the final book in the Red Rising Saga?

-For those of you that do not know, the Red Rising Saga was originally advertised as the Red Rising Trilogy.
+The Red Rising Saga was originally advertised as the Red Rising Trilogy for those of you that do not know.
 Pierce Brown had meant to wrap up the first three books with the release of Morning Star.

-Although the original three books are still interconnected, there is now a secondary trilogy that takes place in the same world as the original Red Rising Trilogy.
+Although the original three books are still interconnected, there is now a secondary trilogy in the same world as the original Red Rising Trilogy.
 For this reason, Pierce Brown elected to rebrand this science fiction series as The Red Rising Saga.

 So what does all this mean?